'Quickly became critical': Meat Loaf reportedly died with Covid

 He was honoured with the Hero Award at the annual Q Awards music ceremony in 2016, which he dedicated to everyday heroes and called on people to "bring love back into this world".

-The rock veteran had been plagued with health issues and rumours that he's dying ever since he collapsed onstage in June 2016 and has appeared in a number of interviews with slurred speech, with even Katie Price telling him she thought he had died.
+The rock veteran had been plagued with health issues and rumours he was dying ever since he collapsed onstage in June 2016 and had appeared in a number of interviews with slurred speech.
+Katie Price told him she thought he had died.

 He was forced to deny he'd passed away.

-But he did have back surgery nearly two months ago to remove a cyst on his back – and he's explained for the last time ever, just what the bat out of hell is going on.
+But he did have back surgery nearly two months ago to remove a cyst on his back – and he explained for the last time just what the bat out of hell is going on.

 "Listen, I am not dying.
 After three months of therapy I will be fine.
 I am sick of talking about it.
 I don't want to talk about it from now on," he said.